 10. Usersnap: Best for Product and QA Teams Needing Visual Feedback and Bug Triage

 The SDK is native for iOS and Android.
 Surveys support NPS, CSAT, multi-choice, and feature request formats with event-based triggers.
-What makes Usersnap distinct in its price range is the combination: you get bug reporting and survey functionality together, a triage board for managing incoming feedback, and a changelog feature for announcing new releases inside the app.
+What makes Usersnap distinct in its price range is the combination: bug reporting and survey functionality together, a triage board for managing incoming feedback, and a changelog feature for announcing new releases inside the app.

-It integrates with Jira, Trello, Azure DevOps, Slack, and GitHub, which means feedback flows directly into the development tools your team is already using.
+It integrates with Jira, Trello, Azure DevOps, Slack, and GitHub, which means feedback flows directly into the development tools your team already uses.
 For product teams that want developers and PMs working from the same feedback queue without building a custom routing workflow, the Jira integration alone is worth the price.

 Key Features